 If you are trying to decide where to stay as part of your own 3 day Edinburgh itinerary, then we would recommend basing yourself around the Royal Mile or the Old Town.
 This is where pretty much all the tourist attractions are, as well as many places to eat and drink.
 It is also the most atmospheric part of the city.

 3 days in Edinburgh is a good amount of time to explore the city and see most of the main attractions.
 It also helps that the main tourist attractions are quite close to each other.
 If you want to delve a little deeper 4 or 5 days is probably the maximum time we would recommend visiting.

 If you have less time here is a guide to spending a day in Edinburgh.

 Things to do during your 3 days in Edinburgh

 Here are some of the things we think you definitely have to add to your 3 day Edinburgh itinerary.

 The Scotch Whisky Experience

 There is of course some tasting involved and if you go for the premium tour package you get a few additional whiskeys to taste at the end.
 For us it was a lot of fun, and we got to sip whisky whilst looking out at a gorgeous view of the city.
-Feeling slightly buzzed we decided to head over and explore the castle which is just next door.

 Walk the Royal Mile